Foursails/foursails-homepage/_posts/2015-4-20-building-sass.md

 ```

 #Adding the build task
 Finally, we add a new `build-css` task to gulp.
 Since the task builds css, we will include it with our other build tasks in the `build/tasks/build.js` file.
+We will also make sure that the watch task in the `build/tasks.watch.js` knows about our new `build-css` task.

 ####build/tasks/build.js
 ```javascript